Duduosun/orevan_cucumber_selenium_java/README.md

 Salmon Test Automation Framework
 ================================
-This project is a template for Salmon's test automation framework, which provides structured and standard way of creating automated test scripts for GUI, Mobile and API level tests across salmon projects
+This project is a template for Salmon's test automation framework, which provides structured and standard way of creating automated test scripts for GUI, Mobile, API and Database level tests across salmon projects

-This is a reusable automation framework that blends together Selenium WebDriver, Appium, Android Driver, RestEasy, SauceLabs and Cucumber JVM (incorporating Gherkin and the BDD 'Given, When Then' testing construct)
+This is a reusable automation framework that blends together Selenium WebDriver, Appium, Android Driver, RestEasy, Database, SauceLabs and Cucumber JVM (incorporating Gherkin and the BDD 'Given, When Then' testing construct)

 This framework supports automation of : -
 *Web Browsers (Firefox, Chrome, Internet Explorer, Safari)
 *Web Browser Responsive Design with view ports configuration
 *Mobile Automation on Emulated and Physical Devices, for Native, Hybrid, and Web App
 *Mobile Automation on Cloud using SauceLabs
+*Api using RestEasy
+*Database tests including support for IBM DB2

 The framework incorporates design principle of BDD (Behaviour driven development) which promotes writing acceptance tests by describing behaviour of application under test in simple english language from